21 July 2017

 Back in March, Crispian Thurlborn tagged me for this challenge to list my 10 favourite screen characters.
 Because I was already very busy with the AtoZ Challenge, I couldn’t do it right away, but now here I am ready to oblige.
 Thanks Crispian for being this patient.

-I’ve been taking part in NaNoWriMo since 2005 and I’ve always enjoyed it a lot.
-Ghost Trilogy was born during NaNoWriMo 2010 and since then, I’ve always worked to the trilogy during the November challenge.
-I know NaNo isn’t for everyone, but for me is always a bust of energy.
+I've been taking part in NaNoWriMo since 2005 and I've always enjoyed it a lot.
+Ghost Trilogy was born during NaNoWriMo 2010, and I worked to the trilogy for most of the subsequent years, expect the last view, where I worked on many differenet projects.
+It's always lots of fun, and so motivanting.

 A few days before I started NaNo this year, I discovered a challenge to talk about my challenge for NaNo during NaNo.
 Couldn’t resist.
 I had a gret time with it.